-- 1 A. That's correct. - 2 Q. Except just immediately to the west of the - 3 South Unit, they've all been pretty much stand-up well - 4 units? - 5 A. That's correct.
-Some of the early wells - 6 drilled in this area in Southern Lea County were - 7 east/west-oriented laterals, and the industry pretty - 8 quickly figured out that stand-ups that are - 9 north/south-oriented laterals were better wells. - 10 Q. And let's go on to your Development Plan, page - 11 3. - 12 A. Page 3 shows the North Bell Lake Unit.
-The - three-mile-by-three-mile configuration allows us to set - 14 up in the center with a corridor, with an infrastructure - 15 corridor, with our pads, roads, pipelines and power - 16 lines.
-This minimizes our surface impacts and also - 17 creates more efficient capital deployment because it's - 18 less expensive, since we're centralizing everything. - 19 Chris Miller earlier testified about our - 20 mile-and-a-half laterals, and I think this graphic - 21 depicts that.
-It allows us to set up in the center and - 22 drill mile-and-a-half laterals to the north and to the - 23 south. - Q. Go ahead.
-On to page 4. - A. Sure.
-Page 4 illustrates our multiple stacked
+1 Α. That's correct.
+2 0.
+Except just immediately to the west of the South Unit, they've all been pretty much stand-up well 3 units?
+4 5 Α. That's correct.
+Some of the early wells 6 drilled in this area in Southern Lea County were 7 east/west-oriented laterals, and the industry pretty quickly figured out that stand-ups that are 8 north/south-oriented laterals were better wells.
+9 10 Q. And let's go on to your Development Plan, page з.
+11 Page 3 shows the North Bell Lake Unit.
+12 Ä. The three-mile-by-three-mile configuration allows us to set 13 up in the center with a corridor, with an infrastructure 14 corridor, with our pads, roads, pipelines and power 15 This minimizes our surface impacts and also 16 lines. creates more efficient capital deployment because it's 17 less expensive, since we're centralizing everything.
+18 Chris Miller earlier testified about our 19 20 mile-and-a-half laterals, and I think this graphic 21 depicts that.
+It allows us to set up in the center and drill mile-and-a-half laterals to the north and to the 22 23 south.
+24 Go ahead.
+On to page 4.
+Q. 25 Page 4 illustrates our multiple stacked Α. Sure.

-- 1 pay zones.
-In the Bell Lake/Bone Spring pool, we have - 2 over 3,000 feet of gross interval, with four discrete - 3 development zones that were initially going to target - 4 the upper and lower Avalon and the second and third Bone - 5 Spring.
-We've done a great deal of technical work that - 6 suggests that six wells per one-mile-wide drainage area - 7 is the most efficient. - 8 The Bone Spring is over 1,700 gross feet, - 9 with two discrete development zones that we've - 10 identified, the Wolfcamp A and B. Technical work also - 11 suggests that six wells across a one-mile wide drainage - 12 area is also optical for the Wolfcamp. - 13 Q. And could you discuss the offset production?
-I - 14 refer you to page 5. - 15 A. Yes.
-The next few pages really lay out the - 16 technical work that we've done to develop a production - 17 forecast to support our allowable request.
-It starts - 18 here with page 5, with the offset production review. - 19 On the left-hand side is a map showing all - 20 of the offset wells around North and South Bell Lake. - 21 It's a bubble map, with the size of the bubbles relative - 22 to our estimate of ultimate recovery for each well. - 23 Each bubble is colored to represent the completion zone. - 24 Green is the Bone Spring wells, red colors are Wolfcamp - 25 completions.
+Page 45 1 pay zones.
+In the Bell Lake/Bone Spring pool, we have 2 over 3,000 feet of gross interval, with four discrete development zones that were initially going to target 3 the upper and lower Avalon and the second and third Bone 4 5 Spring.
+We've done a great deal of technical work that suggests that six wells per one-mile-wide drainage area 6 7 is the most efficient.
+8 The Bone Spring is over 1,700 gross feet, 9 with two discrete development zones that we've 10 identified, the Wolfcamp A and B. Technical work also 11 suggests that six wells across a one-mile wide drainage 12 area is also optical for the Wolfcamp.
+13 And could you discuss the offset production?
+I Q. 14 refer you to page 5.
+15 Α. Yes.
+The next few pages really lay out the 16 technical work that we've done to develop a production 17 forecast to support our allowable request.
+It starts here with page 5, with the offset production review.
+18 19 On the left-hand side is a map showing all of the offset wells around North and South Bell Lake.
+20 It's a bubble map, with the size of the bubbles relative 21 22 to our estimate of ultimate recovery for each well.
+23 Each bubble is colored to represent the completion zone.
+24 Green is the Bone Spring wells, red colors are Wolfcamp 25 completions.